-OX2 operates in the European renewable energy market and is active in 11 markets in Europe: Sweden, Finland, France, Lithuania, Poland, Italy, Romania, Greece, Spain, and Åland (an autonomous region of Finland).
+OX2 operates in Europe and Australia.
+In Europe we are active in Sweden, Finland, France, Lithuania, Poland, Italy, Romania, Greece, Spain, and Åland (an autonomous region of Finland).
 Our current core markets are Sweden, Finland, and Poland, where we have a strong market position.

 The European renewable energy market

 In all parts of society there is an ongoing phase-out of fossil fuels and electrification of sectors such as transportation and industry.
 With renewable energy being the fastest and most cost-efficient way to generate fossil-free electricity, there’s a rapidly growing demand for renewables – and related technologies – from industrial and financial investors.

 To meet the Paris Agreement’s 1.5°C temperature rise, the world needs to make a rapid transition away from fossil fuels.
 Renewable energy is expected to account for 50 percent of all energy consumed in the EU by 2050.